Aros3205/Complete-Virtual-Lab-Environment-Setup./README.md

 ### ⚙️ Example – Kali Disk / Boot Error

-When Kali could not boot, VirtualBox showed a “no bootable medium” type of message, and you corrected this by attaching the correct disk.
+When Kali could not boot, VirtualBox showed a “no bootable medium” type of message, so, I corrected this by attaching the correct disk.

 ![Kali Boot / Disk Issue](./Screenshot%20(23).png)